 Why You'll Love This Dish

-- It's easy- just blend all the ingredients together in a blender!
+- It's easy- the pancake batter comes together in a blender!

 - It's delicious- warm cinnamon apples baked in a tender pancake- yum!